dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

    Remember, we're creating a unique index on the "weather" table naively without concurrency.
 This lock is our red flag 🚩. **You'll see that it is acquiring a ShareLock on the table which means that it will block writes!
-This won't be good if we deploy this** if we have processes or web requests that regularly write to this table. `UPDATE` `DELETE` and `INSERT` acquire a RowExclusiveLock which conflicts with the ShareLock.
+It won't be good if we deploy this** if we have processes or web requests that regularly write to this table. `UPDATE` `DELETE` and `INSERT` acquire a RowExclusiveLock which conflicts with the ShareLock.